 Alcoholics Anonymous History and Its Christian Roots

 I am one of the tens of thousands (probably hundreds of thousands) of Christians who deeply appreciate the recovery from alcoholism and addiction that Alcoholics Anonymous made possible in our lives.
 Many of us have been criticized for mentioning Jesus Christ and the Bible in our talks at meetings.
 But most of us know that God is our sufficiency.
-We pray to Him and ask Him for deliverance, in accordance with His will, in the name of Jesus Christ.
+In fact, our own Big Book takes that statement from the Bible and puts it in print.
+We pray to God in the name of Jesus Christ.
 And we recover.

 How could so many of us have been unaware of these facts?

 The answer, in part, is that, as the First Edition of A.A.’s Big Book manuscript was being written and edited in 1938 and early 1939, many additions, omissions, and changes were made to the highly-successful Akron Christian program Bill W. and Dr. Bob began developing in the summer of 1935.
 For example, as Bill W. stated on pages 166-67 of the A.A.
 General Service Conference-approved book, Alcoholics Anonymous Comes of Age: